Politics

 Prior to the election, there were more Republicans (49) than Democrats (47) in the U.S. Senate.
 But Democrats held majority control since three independent senators — Bernie Sanders of Vermont, Angus King of Maine and Joe Manchin of West Virginia — caucused with the Democrats.
 A fourth independent, out-going Sen. Krysten Sinema, was elected as a Democrat before breaking away in late 2022.

-Democratic Sen. Charles Schumer is the majority leader and Sen. Mitch McConnell is the Republican leader.
+Prior to the election Democratic Sen. Charles Schumer was the majority leader and Sen. Mitch McConnell was the Republican leader.

 Poll: In the midst of a tight presidential race, Trump draws